Dr Vlas Efstathis AM, RFD, MB, BS, FACTM, FFTM

 Dr Elmer has participated in the University of Queensland medical school training of clinical skills to year 1 medical students for several years prior to the closure of the Ipswich UQ Campus.

-Dr Elmer received a certificate of recognition of community service from the College of General Practitioners for the services to medical care during the 2011 floods where he assisted in the establishment of a makeshift medical centre at the Moggill Church during the Belbowrie/Moggill flood isolation.
+Dr Elmer received a certificate of recognition of community service from the College of General Practitioners for the services to medical care during the 2011 floods where he assisted in the establishment of a makeshift medical centre at the Moggill Church during the Bellbowrie/Moggill flood isolation.

 Dr Elmer enjoys internal medicine, primary medical wound care, paediatrics, minor operations and facilitation mental health psychology counselling.